nicoguaro/nicoguaro.github.io/posts/tech_writing/tech_writing_figs.rst

 Posters
 -------

-In the case of a (A0 size) the sizes would be around:
+In the case of an A0 size paper (841 mm × 1189 mm, 33 in × 47 in) the sizes
+would be around:

 - 1.0 columns width: 360 mm (14 in);
-- 1.5 columns width: 560 mm (22 in);
+- 1.5 columns width: 560 mm (22 in); and
-- 2 columns width: 760 mm (26 in);
+- 2.0 columns width: 760 mm (26 in).

-keep in mind that a poster might not fit into the two-column format.
+Keep in mind that a poster might not fit into the two-column format.
 Although, I still find the reference for the size useful.

 Regarding the size of fonts in posters it is a good idea to keep it over